 David Benner Teaching not biblical - candle snuffed out

-I’ve decided to provide the short summary first and the details following.
+I’ve decided to provide the short summary first with details following.
 Here’s the bullet version:

-• Occasionally yes.
-When sharing the desire to live out his beliefs (as opposed to mere intellectual acknowledgement of certain facts), he echoes the biblical truth that “faith without works is dead” (James 2:17-20)
+• Yes.
+When sharing the desire to live out his beliefs (as opposed to mere intellectual acknowledgement of facts).
+He echoes the biblical truth that “faith without works is dead” (James 2:17-20).

 1. WHAT IS DAVID BENNER TEACHING?
 INTERSPIRITUALITY.